Jordan Banjo’s six-week-old son rushed to hospital with sepsis

 She wrote: “I initially took him in because I noticed he had started to refuse to feed in the night and I was worried about dehydration.
 He was very lethargic and glossy eyed and just not his self.
 His temp was high too.
 He was grunting with every breath.
 Rapid breathing.

 “His skin was mottled.
 He had a rash which spread the longer we were in hospital.
 He was very sleepy.
 High pitch cries even when sleeping.
 Cried in pain when I picked him up or touched him.
-Cold hands and feet”
+Cold hands and feet.”

 Join our commenting forum